cran-task-views/Omics/Omics.md

-    omics. `r pkg("parmigene")` performs network inference with mutual information methods. `r pkg("networkABC")` performs network inference with Approximate Bayesian Computation. `r pkg("JSparO")` implements joint sparse optimization for gene network inference for cell fate conversion.\ `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from *single-cell data*, the latter including an approach to compare these networks between different conditions. \
+    omics. `r pkg("parmigene")` performs network inference with mutual information methods. `r pkg("networkABC")` performs network inference with Approximate Bayesian Computation. `r pkg("JSparO")` implements joint sparse optimization for gene network inference for cell fate conversion.
+    `r pkg("Cascade")` implements a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks with experimental data provided in `r pkg("CascadeData")`.\
+    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from *single-cell data*, the latter including an approach to compare these networks between different conditions. \